Facial Fat Transfer

 For this process, a very small incision will be made near where the fat cells are located.
 Then, using a cannula and negative pressure, the fat cells will be suctioned out and into a closed circuit.

 Second, the fat cells need to be isolated and cleaned.
-In order to do this, the cells will be separated the from any undesirable liquid collected during liposuction.
+To do this, the cells will be separated from any undesirable liquid collected during liposuction.
 As a result, only the most viable fat cells remain for injection.

 Third, the remaining fat cells will be transferred into a hypodermic syringe for reinjection.
 At this point, the doctor will have already marked on the face the injection points and determined how much fat needs to be injected into each spot.
 He will inject the cells at various depths, ensuring that the maximum number of fat cells survive in the targeted areas.

 Literally the best practice ever.
 I chose Dr. Richards based on his reviews and him and his team did not disappoint: Joanne is amazing and will answer all your questions and make you feel comfortable and Tiffany is such a knowledgeable, sweet Nurse.
 She is so helpful with questions too, literally any time of day!
 I would give this practice more stars if I could, such a great team!

 Following the fat transfer procedure, the patient will likely experience some bruising and swelling on their face around the injection points.
 This is normal and will go down over a few days.
 Any discomfort can be controlled with pain medication recommended or prescribed by the doctor.
 Typically, the patient can return to their normal activities within a few days or sooner.

 The results from the procedure will be immediately evident and continue to improve as bruising and swelling goes down.
 They can continue to improve, in some cases, for months as the body settles into its final contour.
 The doctor will provide more information on recovery and results at the time of the consultation.